microlinkhq/www/src/pages/docs/sdk/parameters/media/index.md

 <Microlink url='{{DemoLinks.TED.url}}' media='logo'/>

-The detection of `video` is also supported
+The detection of <Type children="'video'"/> is also supported

 <MultiCodeEditor languages={{
   React: `import Microlink from '@microlink/react'